SocialHackersClass10/databases/Week1/homework/ex01-create-insert-sql/README.md

 #### 7. Retrieving and Rendering data
 *   List all database table names
 *   List all departments and the staff they consist of (managers and personnel)
-*   List all departments, for each list all the assigned project and their start & end dates: Some departments may have no projects assigned - also projects are possibly assigned to multiple de[artments
+*   List all departments, for each department also list all assigned project and their start & end dates: Some departments may have no projects assigned - also projects are possibly assigned to multiple departments
 *   List all departments that have active projects assigned, along with those project details
-*   List all projects, for each project list all the assigned departments
+*   List all projects, for each project also list all assigned departments